TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 `age`: Time elapsed since the resource was last cached.

-`via`: Indicates that the response has been processed by a Varnish cache server
+`via`: Indicates that the response has been processed by a Varnish cache server.

 `x-cache: MISS`: The requested resource was not present in the cache and had to be retrieved from the backend server.